Chia-Network/chips/CHIPs/chip-joshpainter-editable-metadata.md

 However, the ability for the owner for a NFT to update some or all of the metadata for the NFT has some very interesting use-cases.
 Of particular interest is a Chia Name Service (CNS) that uses NFTs to resolve records.
 By allowing the owner to update their own NFT "pointer records," a CNS could enable full self-custody and self-sovereignty of these pointer records.

 Another simple use case is the addition of an editable "notes" attribute in an otherwise-normal NFT.
-The owner could update the notes with any personal information about the NFT, a story about where they got it, etc. The next owner could overwrite or append to these notes, but the full history will always be stored on-chain as an additional bit of provenance!
+The owner could update the notes with any personal information about the NFT, a story about where they got it, etc. The next owner could overwrite or append to these notes, but the full history will always be stored on-chain as an additional bit of provenance.

-Imagine some sort of digital board game in which the player gets to choose where to place their token(s).
-These positions could be managed by updating the X/Y metadata attributes of NFTs that represents these digital player tokens!
+As another example, imagine some sort of digital board game in which the player gets to choose where to place their token(s).
+These positions could be managed by updating the X/Y metadata attributes of NFTs that represents these digital player tokens.

 Finally, these metadata values could themselves be Merkel tree hashes, allowing proofs-of-inclusion while using minimal on-chain storage space!